Schlagonia/Gimbal/README.md

 To Setup:
     1. Clone Repo on to your local device
     2. run "npm install"  to install dependencies
-    3. Create an .env file and copy .en.example in filling in the info for each variable
+    3. Create an .env file and copy envexample in filling in the info for each variable
     4. Run "npx hardhat compile"

 ## Architecture